 The Worst Years: 2021

 Oh, 2021.
-This year had more recalls than a faulty fidget spinner factory.
+This year had more recalls than a defective fidget spinner factory.
 Despite being the new kid on the block, it racked up a surprising number of recalls, owner complaints, and low ratings.
 Edmunds, Kelley Blue Book, J.D.
 Power, and VehicleHistory all gave it side-eye.

 Owners were not happy campers, complaining about rear axle bolts that were about as sturdy as wet paper and transmission problems that made downshifting feel like a game of Russian roulette.

-Curious about the nitty-gritty?
+Inquisitive about the nitty-gritty?

 Ford F-150 Average Resale Values